dlidstrom/EventStoreLite/README.md

 There are a few things that you can do if you want to contribute.

-* Clone the repository first.
+* Clone the repository and check out the code.
 * Report any issues you find.
 * Contact me with any questions you might have.
 * The library currently requires an ioc container.
 I'd like to be able to use it without one.